divine2099/Portfolio/readme.md

-I am a smart contract security auditor and I have builit an ai framework that eneables people to quickly find vulnerabilities in their systems
+I am a smart contract security auditor and I have builit an ai framework that enables people to quickly find vulnerabilities in their web3 systems

 The below are some projects I have worked on with their findings